rootm0s/Bustr/README.md

 All the activity detected by Bustr is logged.

+#### Features:
+   * Live monitoring of registry artifacts, logging the results to disk
+   * Ability to run hidden, the console window hides but the application still running
+   * Generate a HTML report using logs and exported registry data
+   * Ability to debug all Bustr functions

 #### Ability to monitor activity of:
    * USB (USB device stack)
    * Storage (Disks)